35 Amazing Things to do in Warsaw (Poland) in 2021

 It’s also worth saying that this is the oldest working machine in its original location.
 There are other machines similar to this one in the world, but they are usually in museums!

-28) Things to do in Warsaw Poland: Check out the fairytale Christmas Light Festival
+30) Things to do in Warsaw in Winter: the Christmas Light Festival

 Warsaw’s temperatures in December and January are rigid, but the spirits are warm.
 In the coldest months of the year, Warsaw Old Town dresses up with its prettiest clothes and transforms itself into a glowing wonderland full of light creations, ice skating rinks, and Christmas markets.

 This amazing light festival displays 1300 artistic installations and covers over 20 km.
 It is the biggest light festival in Poland and one of the biggest in Europe.
 Every year the light sculptures are bigger and more creative than the previous year.
 Think that in 2016 the number of lights doubled compared to 2015 (all the lights are LED, which makes this huge festival eco-friendly).
 It doesn’t look like this trend is going to slow down.

 In 2013, French newspaper “Le Figaro” considered Warsaw to be “among the ten most beautifully decorated cities in the world”.
 If they had come in 2016, Warsaw would have definitely made the top of their list!
 So come in winter if you want to see Warsaw at its prettiest!
 Find out more winter activities here.

 31) What to do in Warsaw in Spring: Chopin Concert at Łazienki Park

 Łazienki Park is a great place to visit all year around.
 But it’s probably at its best in spring.